Voice For The Watershed

 Help People Connect To The River And The Watershed’s Natural Resources.

 TRWA sponsors outdoor trips and other events that provide opportunities for residents and visitors to experience and enjoy the outstanding and irreplaceable natural resources in southeastern Massachusetts.
-Upcoming events include:
+Annual events include:

-Angler Education/Family Fishing Day: Sunday, July 24, 2015, noon to 3 pm at Dighton Rock State Park in Berkley.
+Angler Education/Family Fishing Day: Generally held in July.
+Check the calendar for details.
 This day is a family event where people learn more about the river and how to enjoy its many benefits.
 Mass Wildlife provides instruction in fishing techniques and the day includes seining in the river to identify its inhabitants.

 Annual Watershed Photography Contest.
 Submission deadline is July 31.
 Winning photographs of the watershed’s special natural areas and resources are featured in the Annual Taunton River Tide Calendar printed in September.

 Provide Information To The Public About The Values Of The River And Watershed.